awkwardengineer/time-blocker/3-project-plans/040-list-crud-ordering.md

      - ✅ Display list names in first column with badges
      - ✅ Display tasks in second column (or "No archived tasks" message)
      - ✅ Ensure alignment between list names and their tasks
-     - ✅ Write tests: integration tests for grid layout and list/task display
+     - ✅ Write tests: integration tests for grid layout and list/task display (completed in step 10)

 9. **Sort/Reorder Lists** ✅
    - **Description:** Users can reorder lists via drag-and-drop to prioritize and organize their lists